 - A1.
 Identify the key historical events that took place which influenced the current regulatory environment that exists today (both FDA and internationally) - B1.
 Demonstrate an understanding of current events that have influenced guidelines and regulatory processes with regards to FDA regulations and guidelines as well as those on a global scale - C1.
-Predict and/or construct adaptation plans for the new releases of existing regulations and ICH Guidelines - C2.
+Predict and/or construct adaptation plans for the new releases of existing regulations and ICH Guidelines - Example: Locates and describes FDA's guidance on genomics in clinical research. - C2.
 Support cross-functional team efforts, provide teaching to internal staff, investigators, and other stakeholders about pending or current guidance or regulations, such as the documentation about training planned for updated ICH E6